Create Your Own Automated Stock Trading Robot In EXCEL!

 The sky is the limit!
 With excel you really can build just about anything you can imagine.
 This course will get you started using Visual Basic, even if you've never written any code before.
 You will learn how to automate the order life cycle, how to build timers, play sounds, record live data, do backtesting, and even how to build a decision making AI!

 Finally, I will guide you through everything you need to know to set up an account with Interactive Brokers, how to set up the Excel API, and how to trade using a simulated "Paper" trading account.
-An Interactive Brokers account is required to receive live streaming data and to send orders, but even if you do not have an account, I will show you how to get historical data for excel that you can do backtesting on right away, and even get you started with a trading system (that you can optimize further) that is already profitable!
+An Interactive Brokers account is required to receive live streaming data and to send orders, but even if you do not have an account, I will show you how to get historical data for excel that you can do backtesting on right away!

 Here we talk about what we want in an automated trading system and go over what Ranger1.0 is and what it does.